 Geographic location: The West Sussex location provides countryside beauty and space but requires attention to transport logistics.
 The school operates bus routes from Brighton and surrounding areas, mitigating isolation concerns.
 However, families should factor travel time into their decision.

 Ardingly represents a genuinely unusual school: academically selective without being academically narrow, traditional in its values yet progressive in its outlook, offering breadth of opportunity without sacrificing depth in any area.
-The combination of strong GCSE/A-level results (top 10% in England), genuine boarding excellence, and an enrichment programme that spans from satellite engineering to Shakespeare creates a school suited to rounded adolescents with intellectual curiosity and genuine engagement.
+The combination of strong GCSE and A-level results, with both academic rankings inside the top 10% in England, genuine boarding excellence, and an enrichment programme that spans from satellite engineering to Shakespeare creates a school suited to rounded adolescents with intellectual curiosity and genuine engagement.

 The school works best for families seeking an all-through education where day and boarding options coexist seamlessly, where tradition is respected but innovation encouraged, and where intellectual and personal development receive equal weight.
 Students thrive here when they arrive ready to take responsibility for their own learning and willing to be part of a genuine community with shared values.
 This is not a pressure-cooker school, but neither is it a coasting environment.
 Best suited to thinking, engaged families who want their children challenged intellectually, supported pastorally, and given space to discover who they are in the process.

 Yes.
 In June 2024, the school received an ISI inspection award of Excellent, making it the first school in the UK to receive a "significant strength" in boarding provision.
-GCSE results place the school in the top 10% (FindMySchool ranking: 175th in England).
-At A-level, 87% of grades achieved A*-B, with the school ranked 129th in England (FindMySchool ranking).
-Eight students secured Oxbridge places in 2024 (four Oxford, four Cambridge), and progression to Russell Group universities is substantial.
+GCSE results place the school in the top 10% (FindMySchool ranking: 143rd out of 3,895 in England for academic outcomes).
+At A-level, 90% of grades achieved A*-B, with the school ranked 110th out of 2,549 in England for academic outcomes (FindMySchool ranking).
 The school's distinctive achievement is combining strong academic results with exceptional pastoral care and boarding provision.

-Ardingly uniquely offers both A-levels and the International Baccalaureate at sixth form, with strong expertise in both (average IB score of 40 places it in the top 1% globally).
+Ardingly uniquely offers both A-levels and the International Baccalaureate at sixth form, with established expertise in both.
 The school prioritises a "World Ready" education that combines academic rigour with creative and cultural development.
 It operates across three fully autonomous divisions (pre-prep, junior, senior), allowing genuine continuity for families staying through the system.
 The recent ISI recognition of boarding as a "significant strength" reflects institutional commitment to pastoral excellence.
 The 420-acre campus includes exclusive access to Ardingly Reservoir for water sports, an asset few schools possess.
-The enrichment programme genuinely spans from satellite engineering (CANSAT) to medieval theology, expecting students to pursue intellectual passions seriously.
+The enrichment programme genuinely spans from satellite engineering to medieval theology, expecting students to pursue intellectual passions seriously.

 Year 9 entry (the main entry point) follows ISEB pre-testing in Year 6, plus entrance examination, interview, school reports and references.
 The assessment is competitive, though the school's mixed-ability intake and strong progression from local state primaries suggests openness to diverse backgrounds.
 Year 7 entry involves an assessment day with examination and interview.
 Sixth form entry requires minimum GCSE grades specified by subject; A-level and IB pathways have distinct demands.
 Scholarship candidates face additional papers and interview designed to assess intellectual passion and potential.
 Entry is selective but not narrow; the school explicitly seeks pupils who will engage with the breadth of opportunity offered.